fabio914/RealityMixer/README.md

 # Reality Mixer <br/> *Mixed Reality app for iOS*

-This is a standalone Mixed Reality app for iOS.
-It is able to generate VR gameplay videos in Mixed Reality without a PC and without a green screen.
+Reality Mixer lets you use your iPhone or iPad to capture your favorite VR games and applications in Mixed Reality without a PC and without a green screen.

-Click on [this link](https://testflight.apple.com/join/gyXe6zXG) to join the TestFlight beta, or follow the [instructions](#installation) below to install it using AltStore.
+Click on [this link](https://apps.apple.com/us/app/reality-mixer/id1539307552) to get it from the App Store, or follow the [instructions](#installation) below to install it using alternative methods.

 Follow us on [Twitter](https://twitter.com/reality_mixer) for more updates!